Venkateshsandupatla/Automation-with---Python/README.md

 # Automation-with---Python
-The main Code is menu.py  Download docker.repo and hi.py to your vm then start using our program First install aws cli in your vm
-In this Program we gonna achieve intresting things that is automation using Python:
+The main Code is menu.py  Download docker.repo and hi.py to your vm then start using our program First install aws cli in your vm and download jdk and hadoop file into your vm In this Program we gonna achieve intresting things that is automation using Python:

 List of Autmation Things: